ap3xture/bittorrent-udp-client/README.md

 IN PROGRESS

-Currently fetches client data from UDP server
+Currently fetches peer data from UDP server

 need to add connectin to client for data exchange.